-- Ensure that their appearance is clean and neat when at work or representing the school. - Dress in a manner that is appropriate to their role the school will make reasonable adjustments to uniform expectations to suit disabilities, medical conditions, and religious and cultural beliefs. - Remember that they are role models for pupils, and that their dress and appearance should reflect this. - Not dress in a way that would cause embarrassment to pupils, parents, colleagues or other stakeholders. - Cover any tattoos or body art whilst in school; small earrings are acceptable, but all other body piercings must be removed.
+- Ensure that their appearance is clean and neat when at work or representing the school. - Dress in a manner that is appropriate to their role. - Remember that they are role models for pupils, and that their dress and appearance should reflect this. - Not dress in a way that would cause embarrassment to pupils, parents, colleagues or other stakeholders.

+Cover any tattoos or body art whilst in school; small earrings are acceptable, but all other body piercings must be removed.

-3. Attendance
+4. Attendance

-The school expects that staff members will:

-- Attend work in accordance with their contract of employment and associated terms and conditions in relation to hours, days of work and holidays. - Make routine medical and dental appointments outside of their working hours or during holidays where possible. - Refer to the school's Staff Leave of Absence Policy if they need time off for any reason other than personal illness. - Follow the school's absence reporting procedure when they are absent from work due to illness or injury.
+- 4.1.
+The school expects that staff members will: - Attend work in accordance with their contract of employment and associated terms and conditions in relation to hours, days of work and holidays. - Make routine medical and dental appointments outside of their working hours or during holidays where possible. - Refer to the school's Staff Leave of Absence Policy if they need time off for any reason other than personal illness. - Follow the school's absence reporting procedure when they are absent from work due to illness or injury.

-4. Professional behaviour and conduct
+5. Professional behaviour and conduct

-Staff members are expected to treat other colleagues, pupils, parents, and external contacts with dignity and respect.

-The use of foul and abusive language will not be tolerated.
-Discrimination, bullying, harassment or intimidation, including physical, sexual and verbal abuse, will not be tolerated.

-Staff members will not misuse or misrepresent their position, qualifications or experience, or bring the school into disrepute.

-Staff members will inform the headteacher if they are subject to a criminal conviction, caution, ban, police enquiry, investigation or pending prosecution.

-Staff will be aware that professional behaviour and conduct is expected to be extended to extra-curricular trips and visits.
-Staff attending a trip or visit will act in accordance with this Code of conduct.
+- 5.1.
+Staff members are expected to treat other colleagues, pupils, parents, and external contacts with dignity and respect and adhere to the school's core values. - 5.2.
+The use of foul and abusive language will not be tolerated. - 5.3.
+Discrimination, bullying, harassment or intimidation, including physical, sexual and verbal abuse, will not be tolerated. - 5.4.
+Staff members will not misuse or misrepresent their position, qualifications or experience, or bring the school into disrepute. - 5.5.
+Staff members will inform the Headteacher if they are subject to a criminal conviction, caution, ban, police enquiry, investigation or pending prosecution. - 5.6.
+Staff will be aware that professional behaviour and conduct is expected to be extended to extra-curricular trips and visits too.
+All staff attending a trip or visits will act in accordance with this policy. - 5.7.
 Staff will act appropriately in terms of the views they express (in particular political views) and the use of school resources at all times and will not use school resources for party political purposes.

-5. Conduct outside of work
+6. Conduct outside of work

+- 6.1.
 Staff may undertake work outside school, either paid or voluntary, provided that it does not conflict with the interests of the school.
-The nature of the work cannot be seen to bring the school into disrepute, nor be at a level which may contravene the working time regulations or affect an individual's work performance.
+The nature of the work cannot be seen to bring the school into disrepute, nor be at a level which may contravene the working time regulations or affect an individual's work performance. - 6.2.
+Staff will not engage in outside work which could seriously damage the reputation and standing of the school or the employee's own reputation, or

-Staff will not engage in outside work which could seriously damage the reputation and standing of the school, the employee's own reputation, or the reputation of other members of the school community.
-In particular, criminal offences that involve violence, possession or use of illegal drugs, or sexual misconduct are unacceptable.
+- the reputation of other members of the school community.
+In particular, criminal offences that involve violence, possession or use of illegal drugs or sexual misconduct are unacceptable. - 6.3.
 Staff will not engage in inappropriate use of social network sites which may bring themselves, the school, school community or employer into disrepute.
-This is explored further in the Acceptable use of technology section of this policy.
+This is explored further in section 15.

-6. Smoking, alcohol and other substances
+7. Smoking, alcohol and other substances